-French Bulldog vs Boston Terrier?
-The breeds are closely related, but they have significant differences that could be a big red flag for you.
+French Bulldog vs. Boston Terrier?
+The breeds are closely related, but significant differences could be a big red flag for you.
 We’ve created an easy-to-read Boston Terriers and French Bulldogs guide to help you make an educated decision between them.

 The French Bulldog Short History

 The French Bulldog has a long tradition as a companion dog.
 But did you know they formerly came from England?
-As miniature Bulldog, they accompanied English lace-makers to France, whereby they eventually earned the French part of their name.
+As miniature Bulldog, they accompanied English lace-makers to France, eventually earning the French part of their name.

-These miniature bulldogs were eventually mixed with regional Parisian ratters a dog trained to hunt rats.
-Terriers are by far the most typical ratters, and this was the breed with which the miniature bulldogs were bred.
+These miniature bulldogs were eventually mixed with regional Parisian ratters, a dog trained to hunt rats.
+Terriers are the most routine matters, and this was the breed with which the miniature bulldogs were bred.

 The Boston Terrier Short History

-The name of the Boston Terrier comes from, the town of Boston in the United States.
-In the 1870s this American breed of dog began after a cross between both the English Bulldog as well as the English White Terrier, a breed that no longer exists.
+The name of the Boston Terrier comes from the town of Boston in the United States.
+In the 1870s, this American breed of dog began after a cross between both the English Bulldog and the English White Terrier, a breed that no longer exists.

 Over the decades, the encounters with both the English Bull Terrier, the Pit Bull, and even French Bulldog have developed and improved the breed today known under the label of Boston Terrier.

-Both the French Bulldog and the Boston Terrier share a common ancestor the English Bulldog.
+The French Bulldog and the Boston Terrier share a common ancestor, the English Bulldog.

 The AKC ranks the Boston Terrier as the USA’s 21st most common breed.

 The French Bulldog comes close to the top, ranked 6th.
 They both make lovely companions in terms of personality, but they have some real disadvantages, notably to do with their health.
-A detailed assessment is the best way to learn which breed you are going to be more comfortable owning.
+A detailed assessment is the best way to learn which breed you will be more comfortable owning.

 French Bulldog vs Boston Terrier Physical Differences

 The Boston Terriers, as well as the French Bulldogs, are indeed small dogs.
-The Boston has longer legs, whereas the French is stronger and also have a larger physique.
+The Boston has longer legs, whereas the French has a larger physique.